Valleyaapo/innoday/README.md

 lombok, hibernate and RowMappers to the software? (for knowledge: lombok requires an installation to a computer on which it is proggrammed)

+probably adding for futher easy access usage :

+Archive TODO and
+Login systems for:
+( sysadmin - developer / all rights )
+( teacheradmin - adds teams / teamadmin rights + update (or even remove?) teamadmins stuff )
+( teamadmin - adds members to teams and innovations / rights to add not to remove )

 # Further usage of the software
 Admin should check the status of the software in a good time before the need of the usage Maybe a week or two before the event, in which the engine is required, collect the data from